vvvm23/mamba-jax/mamba_jax/kernels/README.md

 ## Pallas Kernel for Mamba Selective SSM

-This directory contains the implementation for the Mamba Selective SSM operation written in Pallas, an extension of JAX that allows for custom kernels that compile to both GPU and TPU.
+This directory will contain the implementation for the Mamba Selective SSM operation written in Pallas, an extension of JAX that allows for custom kernels that compile to both GPU and TPU.